 Using the right metrics can make all the difference between having a successful strategic workforce plan and one that simply falls through.

-5. Stay flexible: Planning is essential, but rigid plans are useless
+Planning is essential, but rigid plans won’t help.

 So even though planning is essential, plans need to stay flexible.
 There will be external events and situations that you simply can’t prepare for, so you need to be able to adjust your plans accordingly.